credli/khalilstemmler-blog/src/pages/articles/client-side-architecture/introduction.md

 ![img/blog/client-side-architecture/Frame_43.png](/img/blog/client-side-architecture/Frame_43.png)

 The middle layers (domain and application) are the purest.
 It's the code that *we,* the developers, **have to write from scratch**.
-Our since our app doesn't do much unless we can hook it up to the real-world.
+And since our app doesn't do much unless we can hook it up to the real-world.
 Using things like web servers, databases, APIs, and caches, the adapter layer provides a flexible way to integrate **those infrastructural dependencies into our app, while keeping them distanced** from our domain and app layer code.

 <p class="special-quote">To learn more about the clean architecture read <a href="/articles/software-design-architecture/organizing-app-logic/">Organizing App Logic with the Clean Architecture [with Examples]</a>.</p>